 The country’s location is close to the Equator Line, and this makes sunrise around 5.45 a.m. and sunset around 6 p.m.
 It gives you 12 hrs of daylight to plan activities, evening time to set up dinner, or night walking in a mountain trail, you name it.

-9. Can I get a free internet connection?
+9. Can I get a free internet connection in Costa Rica?

 With this need in mind, there is good news for you.
-Fortunately, When visiting Costa Rica, airports, and nearly all train stations, the town’s main parks, public libraries, fast-food restaurants, several bus stops, and units, malls provide free internet access to users.
+In Costa Rica, airports, and nearly all train stations, the town’s main parks, public libraries, fast-food restaurants, several bus stops, and units, malls provide free internet access to users.
 No matter if you are a tourist or resident, you may use it free of charge.

 It is great cause it gives you time to get a prepaid sim card to have internet access all the time.